pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

 model.

 The only spatially-variable input of this model is the surface elevation (`h` above) modeled by PISM.

-It is controlled by a number of configuration parameters.
-See parameters with the prefix ``atmosphere.orographic_precipitation.`` listed below.
+.. rubric:: Parameters

+Prefix: ``atmosphere.orographic_precipitation.``

 .. pism-parameters::
    :prefix: atmosphere.orographic_precipitation.